Perpetual inventory system: How real-time data helps improve stock management

 Weighted average cost (WAC) is an inventory valuation method that calculates the average cost of each individual item.
 It considers the total cost of goods available for sale and the total number of units available to create a standardized way of measuring performance and profitability.

-There are a few limitations to this method that are worth noting.
-The first is that the formula standardizes inventory value across SKUs, but inventory isn’t standardized.
-Your store likely sells a wide variety of items with different wholesale prices, logistics requirements, and sale prices.
+NOTE: The WAC formula standardizes inventory value across SKUs, but this approach has limitations.
+Your store likely sells a variety of items with different wholesale prices, logistics requirements, and sale prices.
+At scale, WAC loses effectiveness during economic volatility when more detailed inventory records would help you find optimization opportunities.

 Economic order quantity